65536william/docspring-documentation/docs/api/generate-a-pdf/expire-submission.md

 # Expire a Submission

 Deletes the generated PDF, clears data that was submitted in the API request, and deletes any images.
-(Electronic signatures are retained for UETA and ESIGN compliance.)
+However, electronic signatures will be retained for UETA and ESIGN compliance.

 > Note: This API call requires a **live** API token.